aliabd-91/ZTM_python_dev_projects/03_email_sender/README.md

-# 03_email_sender
+# email_sender
-Changed some of the credentials for security.
+Changed some credentials for security.